Why Democrats’ immigration hopes rest on a decision by the Senate parliamentarian

 The bill will first be marked up, and then be reconciled in conference with the Senate version—and the parliamentarian still needs to approve. pic.twitter.com/5OYAcDeJOa

-All told, according to Vox’s Nicole Narea, that bill offers a comprehensive plan for the approximately 10.5 million undocumented immigrants currently in the US to become citizens:
+All told, according to Vox’s Nicole Narea, the bill offers a comprehensive plan for the approximately 10.5 million undocumented immigrants currently in the US to become citizens:

 Initially, immigrants would be able to obtain a work permit and travel abroad with the assurance that they would be permitted to reenter the US.
 After five years, they could apply for a green card if they pass background checks and pay taxes.
 Immigrants covered by the Deferred Action for Childhood Arrivals program and Temporary Protected Status, as well as farmworkers, would be able to apply for green cards immediately, however.

-That bill also proposes to address issues in immigrants’ home countries, like violence and dire economic problems, which help drive immigration to the US from Central America.
+The legislation also makes room for addressing issues in immigrants’ home countries, like violence and dire economic problems, which help drive immigration to the US from Central America.

 Immigration reforms included in the reconciliation bill could be narrower, according to the Hill, with a focus on allowing immigrants to apply for legal permanent residence — a green card — but no direct mention of citizenship.

-Still, the measure would extend legal status to four categories of non-citizens, according to the New York Times: DREAMers, Temporary Protected Status recipients, almost one million farmworkers, and millions of “essential workers.”
+Still, the measure would extend legal status to four categories of noncitizens, according to the New York Times: DREAMers, TPS recipients, almost 1 million farmworkers, and millions more considered to be “essential workers.”

 There’s particular urgency when it comes to protecting DREAMers.
-Though the program has acted as a shield for many young immigrants since it was established in 2012, allowing them to work, pursue higher education, and sometimes access benefits like in-state college tuition and state-subsidized health insurance, depending on where they live, its future is uncertain.
+Though the program has acted as a shield for many young immigrants since it was established in 2012, allowing them to work, pursue higher education, and sometimes — depending on where they live — access benefits such as in-state college tuition and state-subsidized health insurance, its future is uncertain.

-Specifically, DACA is in jeopardy — again — after a federal judge in Texas ruled it unconstitutional earlier this year, freezing the program’s ability to accept new applicants and leaving hundreds of thousands of immigrants vulnerable.
+Specifically, DACA is once again in jeopardy after a federal judge in Texas ruled it unconstitutional in July, freezing the program’s ability to accept new applicants.
 The Department of Justice filed an appeal in that case on Friday.

 “If we don’t move, there’s a very real chance these people will be subject to deportation,” Sen. Dick Durbin (D-IL) told the New York Times.